amirahnasihah/foundation-software-engineering/fundamentals-of-html-css/11-display-and-placing-elements/flexbox.md

 * `flex-end`: Items align to the bottom of the container.
 * `center`: Items align at the vertical center of the container.
 * `baseline`: Items display at the baseline of the container.
-* `stretch`: Items are stretched to fit the container.
+* `stretch`: Items are stretched to fit the container. (default)

+Aligns flex items along the cross axis.

 ## flex-direction